Beloved Community

 “‘The Beloved Community’ is a term that was first coined in the early days of the 20th Century by the philosopher-theologian Josiah Royce, who founded the Fellowship of Reconciliation.
 However, it was Dr. Martin Luther King, Jr., also a member of the Fellowship of Reconciliation, who popularized the term and invested it with a deeper meaning which has captured the imagination of people of goodwill all over the world…Dr. King’s Beloved Community is a global vision, in which all people can share in the wealth of the earth.
 In the Beloved Community, poverty, hunger and homelessness will not be tolerated because international standards of human decency will not allow it.”

-Five Dollar First Fridays
+Five Dollar Fridays

 This initiative is inspired by Bookstagram creator and podcast host, Traci Thomas of The Stacks Pod.
-Each first Friday of the month, at least through the end of 2026, I will highlight an organization that’s doing the work, and invite you all alongside me to give a gift of $5 (more is obviously always welcome, but $5 is truly enough).
+Each first (or second) Friday of the month, at least through the end of 2026, I will highlight an organization that’s doing the work, and invite you all alongside me to give a gift of $5 (more is obviously always welcome, but $5 is truly enough).
 Living through such an onslaught of terribleness, it is so easy to be paralyzed by overwhelm.
 But if we all take little steps in the same direction, they become big, massive steps collectively.
 We all can start some place.

 February